How to Create Training Videos for Employees (2022)

 Now with your script set, it’s time to match the text to visual representations, that is, creating storyboards.
 You don’t really have to be an artist to create storyboards.
 Remember to keep it simple.
 Add some sketches or throw in images from Google’s search engine.
 Honestly, you don’t need to spend a lot of time creating the storyboard.
 Instead, focus more on the video development process and bring ideas to life.

 Scripts and storyboards go hand in hand.
 They help you better evaluate the audio and visuals of a video and decide what’s best for the overall objective of your training video.

 When you’re ready to get started on creating a training video, there’s video equipment that you need to acquire to be sure your video looks and sounds good.
 The equipment requirements depended on the video type.
 You may need fancy equipment like an HD video camera, lighting kit, tripod, or just a license to video animation software.

 Video training software makes it easier for L&D teams to easily produce impactful training videos for their employees.
-Our blog on 11 Best Video Training Software (2021) gives you a list of the best and easy-to-use video training software to help you create engaging videos without spending a lot of money on equipment and other resources.
+Our blog on the best video training software provides you with a list of the best and easiest-to-use video training software to help you create engaging videos without spending a ton of money on equipment, video editing services, and other resources.

 7. Record your training video